Québec’s blockchain industry

 Electricity rate and conditions of service applicable to new projects

-Until the launch of the allocation process for the remaining capacity in the 300-MW block of electricity, any new project related to the utilization of at least 50 kilowatts (kW) of installed capacity for cryptographic use applied to blockchains will be subject to the price of 15.195¢/kWh specified in Rate CB (which was approved by the Régie and took effect April 1, 2021) with regard to energy consumption, and this price will apply to all the energy consumed under the service contract.
+Any new project related to the utilization of at least 50 kilowatts (kW) of installed capacity for cryptographic use applied to blockchains will be subject to the price of 16.603¢/kWh specified in Rate CB with regard to energy consumption, and this price will apply to all the energy consumed under the service contract.

 If you wish to connect an electrical installation for this usage under the Electricity Rates and Conditions of Service currently in effect, you can make a connection request via a master electrician.
 Before submitting your request, however, you must send us an email at HQchainesdeblocsfirstname.lastname@example.org.
 Your email must contain the following: